Woah. Can we cut down on the melodrama? Bloody show?

 In this article: 📝

 - What does the bloody show look like?

-- Bloody show vs mucus plug
+- What is bloody show vs mucus plug?

 - How long after bloody show do you have a baby?

 A bloody show refers to the vaginal discharge that makes its appearance in the grand finale of your pregnancy.

 It’s made up of a delightful mix of bloody mucus discharge from the cervix.